Dlibmanw/CV/README.md

 *Process Engineer*
 - Developed complex water treatment processes.
 - Created detailed piping and instrument diagrams and communicated with the manufacturing division to enable smooth construction of plants.
 - Defined systems logic of operation as a base for systems' software engineering.
-Cooperated with engineering department in order to create an easy to use system.
+Cooperated with software engineers in order to create an easy to use system.

 ## Hobbies
-- Sketching and drawings
+- Drawings
-- Traveling and Hiking - Visiting new cultures, mountain hikes around the world
+- Traveling and Hiking - Visiting new cultures, discovering the local food, mountain hikes around the world
-- Playing the piano (not brilliantly but I enjoy it a lot!)
+- Playing the piano
 - Running